Willow White, PhD

 About

-I am a feminist literary historian with an interdisciplinary research approach that traces the theatrical and literary contributions of both Indigenous and English women.
-I am the author of Feminist Comedy: Women Playwrights of London (University of Delaware Press, 2024), and co-editor of A Narrative of the Life of Mrs. Mary Jemison (Broadview Press, 2022), the as-told-to biography of an eighteenth-century Seneca woman.
-My current project, funded by a SSHRC Insight Development Grant, investigates the influence of Indigenous women of North America on English performance culture of the long eighteenth century.
+Willow White is a feminist literary historian with an interdisciplinary research approach that traces the theatrical and literary works of both Indigenous and English women.
+She is the author of Feminist Comedy: Women Playwrights of London (University of Delaware Press, 2024), and co-editor of A Narrative of the Life of Mrs. Mary Jemison (Broadview Press, 2022), the as-told-to biography of an eighteenth-century Seneca woman.
+Her current project, funded by a SSHRC Insight Development Grant, investigates Indigenous women playwrights in English performance contexts historically and contemporarily.

-I am a proud member of the Métis Nation of Alberta with ancestral ties to Red River through the Inkster, Sutherland, Cook, and Anderson families.
-I welcome emails and meetings with all Indigenous students at Augustana.
+Dr. White is of Métis and settler descent and is a proud member of the Métis Nation of Alberta.
+She has ancestral ties to Red River through the Inkster, Sutherland, Cook, and Anderson families.
+She welcomes emails and meetings with all Indigenous students at Augustana.
 You can learn more about resources for Indigenous students at Augustana here.

 Research